tarantool/doc/doc/how-to/replication/repl_leader_elect.rst

         election_fencing_mode = <string>
     })

+*   ``election_mode`` -- specifies the role of a node in the leader election process.
+For the details, refer to the :ref:`option description <cfg_replication-election_mode>` in the configuration reference.
 *   ``election_fencing_mode`` -- specifies the :ref:`leader fencing mode <repl_leader_elect_fencing>`.
     For the details, refer to the :ref:`option description <cfg_replication-election_fencing_mode>` in the configuration reference.
 *   ``election_timeout`` -- specifies the timeout between election rounds if the